ocaml/obi/README.md

 access the opam2 bulk build infrastructure that checks on the health of the [opam](https://opam.ocaml.org) package manager.

-The main hosting repositories available in this tool are:
+The main services and repositories associates with this infrastructure are:

 - **Documentation:**
   - <https://github.com/ocaml/infrastructure/wiki>